Skirt: Prehistory and ancient history

 Ancient Egyptian garments were mainly made of linen.
 For the upper classes, they were beautifully woven and intricately pleated.
 Around 2130 BC, during the Old Kingdom of Egypt, men wore wraparound skirts (kilts) known as the shendyt.
 They were made of a rectangular piece of cloth wrapped around the lower body and tied in front.
 By the Middle Kingdom of Egypt, longer skirts, reaching from the waist to ankles and sometimes hanging from the armpits, became fashionable.
 During the New Kingdom of Egypt, kilts with a pleated triangular section became fashionable for men.
 Beneath these, a shente, or triangular loincloth whose ends were fastened with cord ties, were worn.

 During the Bronze Age, in the Southern parts of Western and Central Europe, wraparound dress-like garments were preferred.
 However, in Northern Europe, people also wore skirts and blouses.

+Early modern history

 In the Middle Ages, men and women preferred dress-like garments.
 The lower part of men's dresses were much shorter in length compared to those for women.
 They were wide cut and often pleated or gored so that horse riding was more comfortable.
 Even a knight's armor had a short metal skirt below the breastplate.
 It covered the straps attaching the upper legs iron cuisse to the breastplate.
 Technological advances in weaving in the 13th–15th century, like foot-treadle floor looms and scissors with pivoted blades and handles, improved tailoring trousers and tights.
 They became fashionable for men and henceforth became standard male attire whilst becoming taboo for women.

-Skirts are still worn by men and women from many cultures, such as the lungi, lehnga, kanga and sarong worn in South Asia and Southeast Asia, and the kilt worn in Scotland and Ireland.